-A number of requirements of the Administration Regulations, which are referred to in this statement, relate only to a "default arrangement" as defined in the Administration Regulations.
+A number of requirements of the Administration Regulations relate only to a "default arrangement" as defined in the Occupational Pension Schemes (Charges and Governance) Regulations 2015.

 The Scheme does not have a default fund for ongoing accrual.
 It is not a qualifying scheme within the meaning given by section 99 of the Pensions Act 2008.

-It is not used to meet any auto-enrolment obligations and no contributions are being paid into the Scheme.
+The Scheme is not used to meet any auto-enrolment obligations and no contributions are being paid into the Scheme.

-The Scheme did not offer a Default Lifestyle Strategy.
+The Scheme did not, and does not, offer a Default Lifestyle Strategy.

-The Scheme did not offer members any choice as to how their funds were invested.
+As far as Dalriada has been able to ascertain the Scheme did not offer members any choice as to how their funds were invested.
 Besides the investment detailed above, Dalriada understands no further investments were made and at no point did members actively select how their funds would be invested.